QuantumGully/node-api-template-mysql/README.md

-# Stencil API
+# NODE-API-TEMPLATE

-BOILERPLATE FROM :
-NodeJS + MySQL - Boilerplate API with Email Sign Up, Verification, Authentication & Forgot Password

-For documentation and instructions see https://jasonwatmore.com/post/2020/09/08/nodejs-mysql-boilerplate-api-with-email-sign-up-verification-authentication-forgot-password
+An updated boilerplate for node-express apis + Mysql

 # To run locally:
  - Type in ```npm start```

 # WARNING!
 You Need a DB running locally to get this project to run.
-- Download XAMPP and set up phpmyadmin with a config file obtained from @Ooblek
+- Set one up with XAMPP and edit ```config.js``` with the right info to get things to run

+# EMAILS
+- Enter your mail server info in the ```config.js``` to send verification emails.
+Can be replaced with a seperate auth provider like Cognito